voidwarranties/voidwarranties.github.io/README.md

 	$ bundle exec jekyll serve
 Open your browser to http://0.0.0.0:4000

 Edit your documents, save, refresh your browser, etc. ...
+Or don't refresh and use
+	$ bundle exec jekyll serve --livereload